illlustr/NAIIVE/content/_index.md

   {{< hextra/feature-card
     title="Transparent"
     icon="eye"
-    subtitle="easily track the progress of what has been done, how long it took, and other details, even every discussions of the project!."
+    subtitle="easily track the project. what has been done, how long it took, details, even every discussions."
   >}}
   {{< hextra/feature-card
     title="Flexible"
     icon="adjustments"
-    subtitle="We will always try to be flexible in preparing, working on, and completing projects."
+    subtitle="We have level of flexibility from start to completing the projects. adjustable for your needs."
   >}}
 {{< /hextra/feature-grid >}}